altafsamnani/temper/README.md

 ## Explanation for Directory Structure

-1) I have tried to use CQRS and using console command There are app variables inside an .env file including memory storage
+1) I have tried to use DDD and using console command There are app variables inside an .env file including memory storage

 Since I wanted to cover maximum functionalities, so I took liberty and used some composer packages for maximum output.